LiamWJH/CrapLang/readme.md

 # CrapLang

-An experimental language for demonstration purposes. crap lang is a better version of Crapibara which has a more efficient, performant, and well structured feature which is maintainable, it supports functions while loops if statements, variables, lists, operations, stdout, it is designed to be minimalistic and TURING COMPLETE
+A language for simple project. crap lang is a better version of Crapibara which has a more efficient, performant, and well structured feature which is maintainable, it supports functions while loops if statements, variables, lists, operations, stdout, it is designed to be minimalistic and **TURING COMPLETE**

 ## Installation
 This is a simple instruction manual for the Crap Language, it branches out into two parts, dev version and the norm version